Al-Qubab: 1948, aftermath

 On September 13, 1948, al-Qubab was mostly destroyed, although the school (founded in 1921) and few houses remain standing.

 In 1992 the village site was so described: "The part of the north side of the kibbutz is covered by woods.
 The only landmark that remains is the school; a number of stone houses that have rectangular doors and windows still stand, and some of them are used as Israeli residences.
 One is rectangular and has two doors, one high window and two very small windows, one on the side and another in the front.
 Another residential house is angular; there is a tall tree in the yard in front of it.
 One of the houses used for storing agricultural tools and equipment is rectangular, with four front entrances and a high window.
 Another house, used at present as a shop, has a stairway leading to a front porch that is enclosed by wire grillwork.
 A variety of trees and other types of vegetation grow on the site, including eucalyptus and carob trees, cactuses, and foxtail.
 The surrounding land is planted with almond and olive trees."

-On the ruins of the destroyed Palestinian village, in 2005 a monument to the Lechi fighters (the Stern Gang) has been erected.
+On the ruins of the destroyed Palestinian village, in 2005 a monument to the Lehi fighters (the Stern Gang) has been erected.